 The Macy’s Christmas tree and the Safeway Holiday Ice Rink

 Situated right in the center of the square, the Safeway Holiday Ice Rink is a perfect blend of winter fun and holiday magic.
 Located at the base of the 83-foot tall Macy’s Christmas tree, there’s nothing like the sight of 1,500 ornaments and 33,000 LED lights twinkling nearby as you take a spin with your brood on those blades.
 The ice rink is open daily until January 16, 2017.
-Ticket prices are $11 for adults and $7 for children 8 and under.
-Skate rentals are $6.
+Ticket prices are $18 for adults and $13 for children 8 and under.
+Prices include skate rentals.

 Check out a Christmas Kingdom of Sugar

-Two spectacular castles will delight visitors in the Landmark Lobby at the Westin St. Francis this year.
-The stunning Sugar Castle, a magical castle with grand circular towers, individual rooms, colorful illuminated windows, and is surrounded by holiday sugar cakes.
-Plus the 12-feet St. Francis Enchanted Castle, a rotating winter wonderland of elaborate gift boxes, gingerbread trees and brilliantly colored candies.
-The castles will be on display November 23 – January 2.
+Two spectacular castles will delight visitors in the historic Landmark Lobby at the Westin St. Francis .
+The stunning Sugar Castleis back by popular demand!
+It’s a magical castle with grand circular towers, individual rooms, colorful illuminated windows, and is surrounded by holiday sugar cakes.
+It will be display along with the St. Francis Enchanted Castle, a rotating winter wonderland of elaborate gift boxes, gingerbread trees and brilliantly colored candies from November 22 – January 2.

 Because sugary sights can tickle the sweet tooth, the hotel will open the St. Francis Sweet Boutique in the Landmark Lobby from 11AM-4:30PM during weekends.
-A variety of freshly-baked decorative cookies, orange-scented shortbread, gingerbread men, and rice crispy treats will be available for purchase.
+A variety of freshly-baked decorative cookies, orange-scented shortbread, gingerbread men, holiday Parisian macarons, and rice crispy treats will be available for purchase.

 Adopt a Pet from the Macy’s Windows